In the ever-expanding world of digital currency, Ethereum is one of the most promising technologies on the market.

-Bitcoin is a bit of a villain in the banking community.
-It poses a threat to our current monetary system — a threat that gives it a lot of value in the eyes of many individuals.
+Bitcoin is a bit of a villain in the banking community because it poses a threat to our current monetary system.

-But banks look kindly on the Ethereum network, which will allow them to thrive in our increasingly digital world.
+Banks look kindly on the Ethereum network, which will allow it to thrive in our increasingly digital world.

-Bank of America is the first financial institution to work with the Ethereum blockchain.
-The company premiered an Ethereum-based application that will help customers in securing their transactions.
+Bank of America seems to be the most involved with the Ethereum blockchain.
+In late 2017, the company premiered an Ethereum-based application that helps customers secure their transactions.

-Technology adoption happens slowly and often without consumers knowing it.
+Technology adoption happens slowly and often without consumers knowing.

 When consumers upgrade their MacBooks or buy new iPhones, they're being guided by Apple to adopt new technologies.
-Many are expecting a similar thing to happen with Ethereum blockchain, which will be slowly incorporated by big companies and then trickle down to their clients and customers over time.
+Many are expecting a similar thing to happen with the Ethereum blockchain, which will slowly be incorporated by big companies and then trickle down to their clients and customers.

-And investors should take note that Ethereum is the only technology being incorporated by major institutions — even though these corporations have had more than 10 years to collaborate with Bitcoin.
+Investors should note that Ethereum is the only technology being incorporated by major institutions — even though these corporations have had more than 10 years to collaborate with Bitcoin.
 That alone speaks to Ethereum's long-term profitability...

-There's no denying that Ethereum is a powerful technology with the potential to further not only businesses but also our global currency system.
+Ethereum is a powerful technology with the potential to further businesses and our global currency system.

 Currently, the most popular digital currency exchange is Coinbase.
 Coinbase allows investors to buy Bitcoin, Ethereum, and Litecoin.
-In the future, there may be more promising digital currencies added.
+As the cryptocurrency industry grows, there may be more promising digital currencies added.

-When you sign up to Coinbase, you can pay with your bank account or credit card.
+When you sign up for Coinbase, you can pay with your bank account or credit card.

-Now, if you choose to not use Coinbase, there are many other digital currency exchanges out there.
+If you choose not to use Coinbase, there are many other digital currency exchanges.
 Just be careful and do your research.
-With the digital currency gold rush has come digital currency crooks.
-And there are fake exchanges out there that will take your payment and never provide you with the promised coins.
+The digital currency gold rush has birthed many crooks.
+Additionally, there are many fake exchanges out there that will take your payment and never provide you with the promised coins.

 The best way to check is to look at the website's domain name.
 If it doesn't have "https" in front of the name, do not invest.
-This website isn't secure and encrypted.
-And more than likely, it's a scam.
+The website isn't secure and encrypted and most likely is a scam.